 Jason’s work is informed by an existential, humanistic philosophy; with ostensibly simple narratives, he attempts to paint meditative portraits with complex philosophical implications.
 His goal is to explore, challenge, and ultimately redefine our normative perceptions.
 His narrative films have screened at over 50 festivals in 8 countries and won over a dozen awards.
 His work has been featured in/on Good Morning America, Larry King Now, The Wall Street Journal, Time Magazine, USA Today, The Huffington Post, The Los Angeles Times, The Chicago Tribune, the Chicago Sun- Times, ABC, NBC, and 200+ other media outlets.
 In 2011 and again in 2014, he was named the “Best Filmmaker” in Chicago by the Chicago Reader, as part of its annual “Best of Chicago” issue.
 He was the runner-up in 2012.
 He was also recently listed and called “soon-to-be-famous” in a WBEZ (NPR) article about top Chicago filmmakers.
-His music videos have millions and millions of online views, and one he directed last year for artist Steve Grand made Buzzfeed’s list of “The Most Brilliant Music Videos of the Year” and LifeStyle Magazine’s list of “The Pop Culture Moments That Defined 2013″.
-He’s also directed commercial video projects for Subway, The Joffrey Ballet, Nutrition Direct, Jos-Cacciatore & Co, Chambers Business Suites, Three Sisters Publishing, Dr. Zaibak Dentristy, and a dozen other companies.
+His music videos have millions and millions of online views, and one he directed last year for artist Steve Grand made Buzzfeed’s list of “The Most Brilliant Music Videos of the Year” and InStyle Magazine’s list of “The Pop Culture Moments That Defined 2013″.
+Commercial clients include Subway, The Joffrey Ballet, Nutrition Direct, Jos-Cacciatore & Co, Chambers Business Suites, Three Sisters Publishing, Dr. Zaibak Dentristy, and a dozen other companies.